-Whether you just adopted an untrained shelter or rescue dog, or recently moved to a new place, you may be asking yourself, “How can I potty train an older dog in an apartment?”
+Whether you just adopted an untrained shelter or rescue dog or recently moved to a new place, you may be asking yourself, “How can I potty train him inside my apartment?”

 Even though the task may initially seem quite daunting, the tried and true method behind potty training an adult dog is really not that complicated.